• Skip to primary navigation

 The lemon curd can be made up to 3 days before filling and serving, and stored in the fridge.

 Yes, it's not necessary at all!
-It just gives the cookies a vibrant yellow colour.
-There's no food colouring in the curd - it will stay very yellow.
+It just gives the cookies a vibrant yellow color.
+There's no food coloring in the curd - it will stay very yellow.

 Can I make these cookies without the cream cheese?